Secilia-Cxy/MTSA/README.md

 **2. Residual Network Approach:**

-Employ a residual network strategy, inspired by the N-Beats model, which uses multiple MLPs, and each MLP in the network aims to predict the residuals (errors) of the preceding MLP.
+Employ a residual network strategy, inspired by [N-Beats](https://arxiv.org/pdf/1905.10437.pdf), which uses multiple MLPs, and each MLP in the network aims to predict the residuals (errors) of the preceding MLP.
 For example, the residual from a TSFKNN prediction could be modeled using DLinear.
 The final forecast is the cumulative sum of predictions from all models.